Welcome to theWrittenRevolution

 "He looks a bit like James Dean, don't you think?"
 I turned towards her, so I was on my side.
 She answered me with a crooked smirk and looked towards the midday blue sky.

 Sophie used her nail to knock off the ash, and slowly sat up straight.
 She shrugged and moved back to rest on her arms.
-The strap of her
+The strap of her dress slid down over the sun-kissed shoulder.

 Take a look at the rest of their Gallery